I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-ipinname-getpinname.md

 <p>The <code>GetPinName</code> method returns STATUS_SUCCESS if the call was successful.
 Otherwise, it returns an appropriate error code.</p>

 ## -remarks
 <p>If a client needs the current pin name of an endpoint, but has determined that the miniport driver does not support the <code>GetPinName</code> method, the client uses the friendly name of the topology bridge pin.
-For more information about pin categories and friendly names, see <a href="NULL">Pin Category Property</a> and <a href="NULL">Friendly Names for Audio Endpoint Devices</a>. </p>
+For more information about pin categories and friendly names, see <a href="https://msdn.microsoft.com/fd4a4afd-2c17-4002-87ae-21501b1d75c1">Pin Category Property</a> and <a href="https://msdn.microsoft.com/e0937d20-dd5b-453f-99f6-4e501f0f0e5b">Friendly Names for Audio Endpoint Devices</a>. </p>

 <p>KSNODETYPE_SPEAKER</p>